Salt Lake City Identity Theft Defense Lawyer

 Personal Information Commonly Stolen in Identity Theft Cases

+In order to secure a conviction, the prosecutor in your case must present proof beyond a reasonable doubt of your guilt.
 The government has to provide legitimate evidence against you.
+This can include evidence of how you obtained someone else’s personal information or documents and how the information was used.
+Things like records of purchases and electronic computer records may be used as evidence against you.
 Identity theft involves the taking of someone else’s personal information.
 This “taking” can occur in a wide variety of ways of using the following types of information:

 - Telephone number